Class B Motorhome Reviews: Find Out Who Builds the Best Today

 Why consider a Class B Motorhome?

 Class B motorhomes have come a long way since the 1970s.
 Today, Class B motorhomes begin with a stock chassis by Mercedes, Ford, Chevrolet, GMC and Dodge.
-Advances in materials and construction have resulted in stronger, lighter bodies that are less prone to rust or leaks and require less maintenance.
+Advances in materials and construction have resulted in stronger, lighter bodies.
+These are less prone to rust or leaks and require less maintenance.
 Taking a cue from the larger Class A, many B & B+ coaches now feature slide-outs, greatly improving interior space.
 To the relief of nearly everyone, four-cylinder engines have mostly gone by the wayside in North America.
 While still popular in Europe, four-bangers were never well-suited to North America’s seemingly endless highways.
 Advances in six and eight cylinder engines in recent years have improved fuel efficiency considerably without giving up much in the way of on-tap power.
 With the resurgence of the Class B coach, today’s RV buyer has a wide choice of options from numerous manufacturers.

-What to expect from today’s Class B
+What to expect from today’s Class B motorhomes

 Air bags, tire pressure monitoring systems, anti-lock brakes and stability control are now standard fare, providing you and your family a safer driving experience without added expense.
 Our Class B (and B+) motorhome comparison guide will help you choose between gas or diesel power -perhaps the most important decision you’ll make.
 Readers will also learn about the importance of floor plan design, construction techniques and materials, as well as which manufacturers and/or models to avoid.
 In the past, RV buyers bought Class B coaches mostly for short vacations or weekend duty.
 Today, though, with the advent of larger, more reliable engines, many RVers use their Class B for Snow Bird or even Full Time travel.